-Ellie O’Donnell Flaunts Ample Cleavage In Sexy White Lingerie
+Ellie O'Donnell Flaunts Ample Cleavage In Sexy White Lingerie

-Ellie O’Donnell took to Instagram on Monday, February 8, to share a sizzling-hot snapshot with her 1.2 million followers.
-The English model is well-known for showing off her fantastic figure in sexy outfits, and this update was no different.
+Ellie O'Donnell took to Instagram on Monday, February 8, to share a sizzling-hot snapshot with her 1.2 million followers.
+The English model is well-known for showing off her fantastic figure in racy outfits, and this update was no different.
 She looked incredibly sexy in a Lounge Underwear lingerie set, which did nothing but favors for her killer body.

 Ellie rocked an all-white bra-and-panty combo, which complemented her tanned complexion.
 The bra boasted classic balconette cups made of soft fabric.
-Although the cups were made of semi-sheer material, it was thick enough to cover her buxom curves.
 The undergarment had a deep neckline and showcased an ample amount of her décolletage.
 The underwire pushed her breasts upward and enhanced her cleavage.
 The signature Lounge logo was printed all over the piece.

 She sported matching panties made of the same fabric.
 The front sat a few inches below her navel, which helped accentuate her taut stomach and abs.
 The waistband clung to her midsection, emphasizing her slender hips, and the high leg cuts exposed plenty of skin along her thighs.
-The light-colored underwear made her flawlessly bronze tan pop.
+The light-colored underwear made her flawlessly bronzed skin pop.

-Ellie was photographed indoors in her scanty intimates.
-The area was well-lit, possibly by artificial lights.
-The lighting condition made her skin look glowing in the shot.

 Ellie wore her highlighted blond hair in a center part and opted for a straight hairstyle.
-She left its long strands falling on her back and over her shoulder with the ends grazing her bust.
+She let the long strands cascade down her back and over her shoulder, with the ends grazing her bust.
 She accessorized with a gold bangle and a ring.

-Since being published on the social media site, the new addition has received more than 22,500 likes and over 240 comments.
-Many of her avid supporters added compliments and praise in the comments section.
+Since being published, the new addition has received more than 22,500 likes and over 240 comments.
+Many of her avid supporters left plenty of compliments and praise in the comments section.
 Countless other admirers were seemingly speechless.
 Instead, they chimed in with a mix of emoji.

 "You are extremely beautiful!
 My favorite doll," one of her fans commented.